cullenr/8bitsynth/osclliators.md

     gnuplot -e 'set terminal png size 800,600; plot "-" with impulses' |\
     display

-If we wish to expand this code to produce the remaining three waveforms we can edit the `for` loop to contain the following snippets.

 ## Harmonics

 The _sin_ program above attempts to produce a pure sin wave.
 Sin waves are